aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/detect-flattened-psd-files/_index.md

 A: Yes.
 Aspose.PSD can handle PSD, PSB, BMP, JPEG, PNG, TIFF, and many more image formats.

 **Q: How do I get started with Aspose?**
-A: Simply download the library from [here](https://releases.aspose.com/psd/java/) and add the JAR files to your project’s classpath.
+A: Simply download the library from the Aspose.PSD for Java release page and add the JAR files to your project’s classpath.

 **Q: Is there a way to test Aspose.PSD for free?**
 A: Absolutely!
-You can start a free trial by downloading a trial version from [this link](https://releases.aspose.com/).
+You can start a free trial by downloading a trial version from the Aspose releases page.

 ## Conclusion